My Top 26 Best Travel Destinations For 2026

 sahara desert merzouga morocco

 Morocco is filled with breathtaking natural beauty, historic sites, and some of the most beautiful cities you’ll ever lay your eyes on.
-I spent six weeks traveling to every corner of Morocco and its diversity shocked me.
+I spent six weeks traveling to every corner of Morocco and the range of its destinations shocked me.
 Whether you want relaxing beach or surf time along its stunning coastline, or want to immerse yourself in its historic medieval cities, Morocco is guaranteed to have something for you.
-Deserts, mountains, canyons, ocean, and so much more, can all be found in abundance in Morocco.
+The Sahara Desert, the Atlas Mountains, pristine stretches of Atlantic and Mediterranean Coastline, and so much more, can all be found in this North African gem.

 Thailand

 It doesn’t matter what kind of traveler you are, you can’t go wrong with Thailand.
+I’ve found myself in Thailand half a dozen times, yet I get giddy with excitement every time I board the plane regardless.
 The islands and beaches of the south are rightfully world-renowned.
 The lush mountains and mouthwatering cuisine are a huge draw to the north of the country.
 And I don’t care what anyone says, Bangkok is an amazing city.
-It’s the liveliest big city I’ve ever been to.
+It’s one of the liveliest big cities I have ever been to.
 There’s just so much character and chaos in Bangkok that you can get an adrenaline rush just from walking down the street.

 koh phi phi thailand boats